 Tuition and Fees

-Effective Fall 2015, tuition is $382 per credit.
-Based on 12 semester completion, together with estimated fees the total tuition for the entire program is about $64,366 (~$16,092 per year).
+Tuition is $415 per credit.
 Federal financial aid is available along with payment plans.
 If you apply early, you will also qualify for institutional scholarships.
 Scholarships will be based on both first come first serve basis on completed applications as well as merit.
 If you are interested in receiving scholarships, please begin your application by clicking APPLY.

-- getting your transcript evaluated for potential transfer credits
+- Email [email protected] to get your transcript evaluated for potential transfer credits